Test Suites & Reports

 command:

-Or, if you are using Robin:
+Or, if you are running in the cloud:

 Once execution completes, the report will be stored in a report.xml